How To Display FPS in Apex Legends and Tweak It

-Apex Legends has a cartoony style and very fluid gameplay.
+Apex Legends features a cartoonish style with very fluid gameplay.
 It is fast and frantic, and you need to be quick to survive for any length of time.
-If your computer isn’t keeping up, you need to know about it.
-This tutorial will show you how to display your FPS in Apex Legends and offer a few suggestions to graphics tweaks to improve performance.
+If your computer isn’t keeping up, you need to know about it, and your FPS is one way to measure the PC’s performance when playing the game.
+This tutorial will show you how to display your FPS in Apex Legends and offer several suggestions to boost it and improve overall performance.

 Display your FPS in Apex Legends